 One example of this is the traditional incandescent light bulb that provides light but emits much heat loss.
 By replacing this with an energy-efficient light bulb, there will be the same amount of light and no heat loss.
 In addition, it uses less energy.

 - It enhances the sustainability of the energy system.
-Energy efficiency could meet the demand of energy including oil, coal, gas or renewable for any sectors.
+Energy efficiency could meet the demand for energy including oil, coal, gas or renewable for any sectors.

 3. Energy Efficient Appliances